DoSomething/infrastructure/README.md

 Terraform allows us to create & modify infrastructure declaratively.
 If you want to make a change, just find the relevant file & edit it.
 You can see all your options in Terraform's provider documentation for [Fastly](https://www.terraform.io/docs/providers/fastly/), [Heroku](https://www.terraform.io/docs/providers/heroku/), and [AWS](https://www.terraform.io/docs/providers/aws/) (read-only).

+You can run `terraform fmt` at any time to automatically format your code (or use an [hclfmt](https://github.com/fatih/hclfmt#editor-integration) plugin for your editor).

-Then **plan your change** to find out how it will affect the current state of the system:
+Next **plan your change** to find out how it will affect the current state of the system:

 ```sh
 terraform plan